SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: Benchmark Construction: Extended Details

-The extraction process was governed by the specific system instruction provided in Figure~\ref{fig:system_prompt}.
-This prompt enforces a strict JSON schema to ensure high semantic and visual precision.
-This separation serves two primary functions.
-First, it enables dynamic reassembly, allowing us to programmatically select and reorder specific field subsets to match the optimal conditioning distribution of each target generator, as detailed in Table~\ref{tab:prompt_structures}.
-Second, it enhances hallucination control; by forcing the VLM to categorize visual information, such as explicitly separating the background from the subject, we minimize the bleeding of context into subject generation.
-Figure~\ref{fig:json_example} illustrates a representative raw output extracted from the Structured prompt generation pipeline.
+The extraction process is governed by the system instruction shown in Figure~\ref{fig:system_prompt_v2}, which enforces a strict JSON schema for high semantic and visual precision.
+The decomposition into discrete fields lets us programmatically select and reorder subsets to match each target generator's optimal conditioning distribution, as detailed in Table~\ref{tab:prompt_structures_v2}, and reduces VLM hallucinations by forcing the model to categorize visual information rather than emit a single unstructured caption.
+Figure~\ref{fig:json_example_v2} illustrates a representative raw structured caption produced by VideoLLaMA 3 for one of our source videos.